itsvic-dev/browser/README.md

 $ meson setup builddir/
 ```

 Meson will look for the cURL library and the Qt framework and enable their respective shells.
+If `libcurl`, `freetype` or `fontconfig` cannot be found, Meson will download and build them.

 Once it's configured, run: